Enid, Oklahoma: Religious affiliation

 Of the people in Enid, 61.9% claim affiliation with a religious congregation; 9.4% are Catholic, 39.2% are Protestant, 1.1% are Latter Day Saints and 12.2% are another Christian denomination.
 In 1987, there were 90 churches of 27 different denominations of Christianity.
 Downtown Enid boasted the world's largest fresh cut Christmas tree in 2021 and 2022, which was placed downtown in time for the annual Enid Lights Up the Plains festival.

 Enid's Phillips University, formally affiliated with the Disciples of Christ, was a product of religious collaboration between followers of the Disciples of Christ, Presbyterian Church, and Judaism.
 Although Phillips University has closed, Enid still has a number of private Christian schools, including St. Paul's Lutheran School, Oklahoma Bible Academy, St. Joseph Catholic School, and Emmannuel Christian School.

+The first Methodist circuit rider to arrive in Enid was the Reverend O. R. Bryant.
+This minister preached to a congregation of early settlers on Sunday, September 17, 1893, the day after the great run into the Cherokee Strip.
+The service was held on the courthouse lawn and was the first Protestant sermon delivered in Enid.
+This was the beginning of the First Methodist Church in Enid.

 Enid has two Catholic congregations: St. Francis Xavier, founded in 1893, and St. Gregory, founded in 1971.
 St. Francis Xavier's Bishop Theophile Meerschaert was responsible for founding Calvary Catholic Cemetery in 1898.
 Enid is home to several Protestant churches.
 It has four Lutheran congregations: Immanuel, founded in 1899, Trinity, founded in 1901, St. Paul, founded in 1909, and Redeemer, founded in 1934.